yousifmansour/today/README.md

 ## Today

-This little websites provides some stats for where we are in time.
+This little website provides some stats for where we are in time.

 It shows whats left in the day and year, which can often be useful.
 Or at at least fun.